 Indian Punjab has been estimated to be the second richest state in India and is called ‘the granary’ or ‘bread basket’ of India.

-In the afternoon, visit farms in the area including a huge family run operation, productive cereal farms and a village with a co-operative agricultural bank.
+In the afternoon, visit farms in the area including a large family run operation, productive cereal farms and a village with a co-operative agricultural bank.
 This is a bank which looks after the interest of farmers, helping them keep their money in a savings account and also providing loan finance.

 Morning walking tour of Shimla.